trbabb/geomc/doc/style_guide.md

 Structure and factor code to be readable and maintainable.
 These two factors *always* take precedence over optimizations that modern compilers are known to perform.
 In addition, `geomc` is intended to be compatible with multiple compilers, so a factorization that helps one might hurt another.

-Examples of transformations that should **not** be written in source unless they add clarity:
+Examples of transformations that should **not** be written in source unless they add clarity or reduce code duplication:

 * Constant folding
 * Loop unrolling